 What is DBT?

-We never learn what emotions are, why they exist, what to do with them, or what they mean to us on a personal level.
+Many of us never learned what emotions are, why they exist, what to do with them, or what they mean to us on a personal level.
 In the 1980s, Dr. Marsha Linehan developed DBT to treat clients who were highly emotionally volatile and destructive.
-Over time, research showed that this approach is helpful for many different clients struggling with bipolar disorder, post-traumatic-stress disorder, depression, bulimia, binge-eating, and substance abuse.
-The main components of DBT are mindfulness, knowing how to tolerate and use strong, negative emotions, how to regulate and take charge of our emotions, and, more recently, how to integrate these skills in your relationships.
+Over time, research showed that this approach is helpful for a diversity of clients struggling with bipolar disorder, post-traumatic-stress disorder, depression, bulimia, binge-eating, and substance abuse.
+The main components of DBT are mindfulness, knowing how to tolerate and use strong, negative emotions, how to regulate and take charge of our emotions, and how to integrate these skills in your relationships.

 So, what does “dialectic” even mean?

-Just like in Internal Family Systems, we often have a lot of contradicting feelings.
+Consistent with what Internal Family Systems believes, we often have contradicting feelings.
 These feelings can make us irritable, confused, stuck, or lost.
-Being able to be mindful of these opposing, all-or-none thoughts can bring understanding… with understanding comes the ability to show gentleness towards yourself as you navigate tolerating and regulating your emotions… then, all of this can come together to offer long-term improvements in your inner peace and interpersonal relationships.
+Increasing our awareness of these opposing, all-or-none thoughts through therapy can bring understanding.
+With understanding comes the ability to show gentleness towards ourself as we navigate tolerating and regulating our emotions.
+Then, all of this work comes together to offer long-term improvements in our inner peace and interpersonal relationships.

 For more information on DBT, click here.